The Pinkprint: Background and production

-In September, Minaj stated that "it was her best album to date" saying she had grown as a writer and was able to speak about topics that she had felt uncomfortable sharing two years ago.
+In September, Minaj stated that "it was her best album to date", saying she had grown as a writer and was able to speak about topics that she had felt uncomfortable sharing two years ago.
 Later that month, Minaj characterized the album as consisting of "raw talent, emotion, hard spitting and everything that people have come to love about Nicki Minaj".
-In November 2014, Minaj revealed she had recorded 25 songs for the album, stating she would find a song that "sits" with her and then mold that track for a while until she was satisfied; she continued to say her biggest problem during the recording process was cutting songs from the final track listing as each track was "special" to her.
+In November 2014, Minaj revealed she had recorded 25 songs for the album, stating she would find a song that "sits" with her and then mold that track for a while until she was satisfied; she said her biggest problem during the recording process was cutting songs from the final track listing as each track was "special" to her.
 In November 2014, Minaj described the record as "personal" and an "emotional rollercoaster" to MTV News.

+The album's title was inspired by The Blueprint (2001) by Jay-Z, with Minaj stating that "He did such a great job of creating this Blueprint brand for male rappers and I wanted to do that [for] female rappers to be able to pattern themselves with what I've done one day".
+In an interview, Minaj was asked what similarities there were with Jay Z's album, to which she replied: